Ultimate Offbeat Guide to Chicago

 The Windy City is one of the most traveled-to cities in the country (and for good reason!) but few get to experience the stranger side of Chicago.

-The International Museum of Surgical Sciences is a strange but effective mix of scientific and surgical ephemera.
-You’ll see iron lungs, old-school surgical equipment, technical analyses of viruses and infectious diseases, plasticized circulatory systems (a la ‘Body World’) and enormous cringe-inducing gallstones.
-Entry costs $15, and you can plan on spending at least an hour and a half if you’re rushing through.
-Student?
-Bring your ID and save five bucks.
+The International Museum of Surgical Sciences is a strange but effective mix of scientific and surgical exhibits.
+You’ll see iron lungs, old-school surgical equipment, technical analyses of viruses and infectious diseases, plasticized circulatory systems (à la Body Worlds) and enormous cringe-inducing gallstones.
+Entry costs $15, and you can plan on spending at least an hour and a half—but that’s if you’re rushing through.

 Oz Park is one of Chicago’s hidden gems.
 It’s completely Wizard of Oz-themed, with statues of all the major characters.
 Sorry Wicked Witch fans, the famous green villain is the only character missing her own statue.
 And yes, Dorothy is sporting her ruby slippers!

 Indulge in Luxury with the Chocolate Bar at the Pen